-AlcoholEdu for College is an online alcohol education program that all first-year students are expected to complete in the fall term of their first year.
-It is an important part of our comprehensive approach to preventing and addressing alcohol misuse.
+AlcoholEdu for College + Haven is an online alcohol education program that all new undergraduate students are expected to complete in the fall term of their first year.
+It is an important part of our comprehensive approach to preventing and addressing alcohol abuse and sexual violence.

 Pathways to Health is an annual campus health and wellness event, sponsored by UHS and Human Resources, that is free to all Carnegie Mellon community members.